We are responsible for looking after verges on the side of public roads.

 - not placing decorative stones or logs on verges

-Weed spraying is carried out at least once per year and covers channels, road gullies, footpaths, grass verges and grassed central reservations.
-At the same time as the weed spraying is carried out, some of our grassed central reservations are also treated with a growth retardant.
+Weed spraying is carried out on covers, channels, road gullies, footpaths, grass verges and grassed central reservations.
+Grassed central reservations are also treated with a growth retardant.

 - Customer Services